ACM40960/project-AdityaShetty24/README.md

 You can run this block as many times you want to test the images.
 The prediction/result will be displayed below the image with the calculated probability.

+*The entire notebook will take 12-15 minutes to run all blocks in GPU environment.*

 ## Authors

 - [@AdityaShetty](https://github.com/ACM40960/project-AdityaShetty24)